 While there are no specific educational requirements to become a pharmaceutical sales representative, most of these professionals hold a four-year bachelor's degree.
 Many have science backgrounds, which help them to understand new products and to communicate effectively with health care professionals.
 Aspiring reps should therefore take some coursework in biology, chemistry and statistics.
 Business training is also desirable to sharpen sales and negotiation skills.

 Representatives who hold graduate degrees in business or the life sciences are especially attractive to employers.
-To apply to graduate school, candidates must earn a four-year degree from an accredited institution and achieve a high score on the Graduate Records Examination (for science programs) or the Graduate Management Admissions Test (for business programs).
+To apply to graduate school, candidates must earn a four-year undergraduate degree from an accredited institution and achieve a high score on the Graduate Records Examination (for science programs) or the Graduate Management Admissions Test (for business programs).

 Most pharmaceutical companies provide on-the-job training to new sales reps as well as tuition reimbursement for ongoing coursework in pharmacology and the life sciences.
 PSRs are expected to engage in rigorous continuing education throughout their careers.